ngocmink/smart_home_arduino/README.md

 - Hanoi University of Science and Technology (HUST)
 - Object-Oriented Programming course instructors
 - Arduino open-source community
-- Team 11 members for their dedication and teamwork
+- Group members for their dedication and teamwork

 ---